naolatam/smali-explained/README.md

 ### Defining and Naming Variables

 Smali doesn't have a specific keyword for defining variables.
-Variables are typically defined using registers, and you choose a register (`vX` or `pX`) to hold the value.
+Variables are typically defined using registers, and you choose a register (`vX` or `pX`) to hold the value. to assign a value to a register, use `const`.
+To determine whether it's an int, a string or something else, we use other keywords.
+Here are a few examples:
+- `const-string v0, “string here”`
+- `const-wide v0, 0x00000000L # for double (D)`
+- `const/4 v0, 0x7 #for int4`
+- `const/8 v0, 0x8 # for int8...`

 For example:
 ```smali